-In 2018, Messrs.
-Haley, Burwell, Jones and Wickes participated in qualified and supplemental non-qualified defined benefit plans sponsored by the Company in the United States.
+In 2019, Messrs.
+Haley, Burwell, Wickes, Hess and Gunn participated in qualified and supplemental non-qualified defined benefit plans sponsored by the Company in the United States.
 The Company's sponsorship of such plans is consistent with its belief that defined benefit plans continue to represent a crucial and viable means to encourage sustained service with the Company and to provide for the future retirement security of our associates.
 When the Compensation Committee assesses the competitiveness of executive compensation for the Company's executives, it takes into account the impact of changes in pension value to positioning of total compensation.

 Effective July 1, 2017, changes became effective for the Willis Towers Watson Pension Plan for U.S. Employees ("Willis Towers Watson Pension Plan") (previously named the Towers Watson Pension Plan) and Towers Watson Supplemental Executive Retirement Plan ("Towers Watson SERP").
 The Towers Watson SERP was frozen effective July 1, 2017.
-Eligible employees, including those who were earning benefits under the Willis Towers Watson Pension Plan and Towers Watson SERP as of December 31, 2016, began earning benefits under the Willis Towers Watson Non-Qualified Stable Value Excess Plan for U.S. Employees ("WTW Stable Value Excess Plan") as of July 1, 2017.
+Eligible employees, including those who were earning benefits under the Willis Towers Watson Plan and Towers Watson SERP as of December 31, 2016, began earning benefits under the Willis Towers Watson Non-Qualified Stable Value Excess Plan for U.S. Employees ("WTW Stable Value Excess Plan") as of July 1, 2017.
 This excess plan is a share plan rather than a pension plan.

 Legacy Towers Watson employees earning a benefit in the Willis Towers Watson Pension Plan as of December 31, 2016 (i.e., Messrs.
-Haley and Wickes) began earning benefits under a stable value formula with a lump sum benefit payable at 65 based upon a formula ranging from 11.5% to 15% (depending on credited service) of each year's covered pay up to the Social Security wage base and from 16.5% to 20% (depending on credited service) of each year's covered pay in excess of the wage base.
-Other U.S. employees not earning a benefit in the Willis Towers Watson Pension Plan as of December 31, 2016 (i.e., Mr. Jones) also became eligible to participate in the plan under a separate stable value formula within the Willis Towers Watson Pension Plan.
+Haley, Wickes and Hess) began earning benefits under a stable value formula with a lump sum benefit payable at 65 based upon a formula ranging from 11.5% to 15% (depending on credited service) of each year's covered pay up to the Social Security wage base and from 16.5% to 20% (depending on credited service) of each year's covered pay in excess of the wage base.
+Other U.S. employees not earning a benefit in the Willis Towers Watson Pension Plan as of December 31,

+2016 (i.e., Messrs.
+Burwell and Gunn) also became eligible to participate in the plan under a separate stable value formula within the Willis Towers Watson Pension Plan.
+Note that Mr. Burwell became eligible to participate in the plan in September 2018, after a mandatory one-year waiting period.
 These employees will be eligible for a lump sum benefit payable at age 65 based on a stable value formula with benefits ranging from 9.5% to 12.5% (depending on credited service after January 1, 2017) of covered pay up to the Social Security wage base and ranging from 14.5% to 17.5% of covered pay in excess of the Social Security wage base.
 Employees not earning a benefit in the plan as of December 31, 2016 are required to make employee contributions of 2% of covered pay to the plan in order to be eligible to participate beginning July 1, 2017.